 Key Dates at a Glance:

-- 12/1/22 – first day to circulate Nomination Signature forms (check with your local filing officers for requirements pertaining to your race and locality)
+- 12/1/23 – First day to circulate nomination papers (check with your local respective Clerk for requirements pertaining to your race and locality)

 Campaign Election To-Do Timeline

 Now – Campaign Launch

 - Gather support from family and friends